-Our experience tells us that building services fixings are often not planned in at project design stage.
+Building services play an important role in the construction and performance of a building.
+Despite this, our experience tells us that building services fixings are rarely planned in at project design stage.
 In fact, they are frequently not considered until much nearer installation phase.
 Whilst this approach can work, it leaves little time and flexibility to plan the most effective and efficient fixings.
 Consequently, it can lead to time pressures, increased costs and increased risks when it comes to product selection and installation.

 We have written a guide to optimising your building services installation to reduce cost, reduce risk and reduce time on site.
 This gives insight into some ways that you can work smarter when designing your M&E fixing requirements.